The English Department's faculty includes three Regents Professors and three Distinguished University Professors.

 Folklorist John Burrison has been teaching at Georgia State for 57 years.

 In addition to the traditional concentrations, we teach classes in digital humanities, folklore, literary theory, cultural studies, professional and technical writing (including electronic editing and publishing) and a variety of eclectic fields and topics such as ethnic literature, graphic novels, African literature, editing and the ever-popular practical grammar.

 Faculty research and creative writing have been recognized by major awards from the National Endowment for the Humanities, the Fulbright Commission and the Guggenheim Foundation.
-We publish in the top journals and presses in the field: take a look at the brimming bookcase outside our front office for a sampling of what we’ve been up to lately.
+We publish in the top journals and presses in the field.
+Take a look at the brimming bookcase outside our front office for a sampling of what we’ve been up to lately.

-Our undergraduate and graduate students have opportunities to participate in international exchange and study abroad programs (in England, France, Italy, Germany, China, and elsewhere), faculty research, and service learning and internships.
-Many students gain editorial experience through one of the many publications housed in our department: the award-winning literary journal Five Points; The South Atlantic Review; Studies in the Literary Imagination; new south; and The Eudora Welty Review.
+Our undergraduate and graduate students have opportunities to participate in international exchange and study abroad programs in England, France, Italy, Germany, China and elsewhere, faculty research, and service learning and internships.
+Many students gain editorial experience through one of the many publications housed in our department: the award-winning literary journal Five Points, The South Atlantic Review, Studies in the Literary Imagination and The Eudora Welty Review.

 Our location in the heart of downtown Atlanta and our diverse student population allows us to take advantage of both the historical and cultural richness of the region and the resources of its fastest-growing and most international urban center.